c-blake/lc/README.md

 `lc` is many-fold more flexible.
 It can create similar output, but my main impetus to write `lc` was always a better functionality factoring not mere recapitulation.
 So, `lc` is *not* just "ls in Nim".
-If you want `ls`, it has giant companies supporting it and isn't going anywhere.
+If you want `ls`, it has big companies supporting it & isn't going anywhere.

 `lc` is also not `stat` or `find`.
 Those have their roles for spot-checking or generating program-consumed data streams.  `lc` is about human-friendly output,